sheetaldounjeghar/Douglas/README.txt

 Things to makesure before running the code:

-1. Make sure all the libraries are set for Selenium and Testing.
+1. Make sure all the libraries are set for Selenium and TestNG.
 2. The Chromdriver path is set according to the path written in code.